JIhushiru/Student-Organization-Management-System/README.md

 2. Open a terminal and run the main file:<br/>
 3. Use the following credentials to log in as sample users:<br/><br/>

+## If database studorg is not yet present, initialize it by running the initialize.py file

 ### Superadmin Account<br/>
 - **Username**: `superadmin`<br/>
 - **Password**: `password`<br/><br/>